 Hopefully this cleared up some of the questions you may have had about plant based, dairy free or vegan baby formula.
 It is always best to follow the guidelines and recommendations on infant formula that are backed by the latest science.

 While trends circulate the internet and misinformation is spread, it is important to be mindful and careful about what you are putting into your little ones growing body to ensure their health and wellbeing.

 Bebe M formula is a great plant based alternative for babies with digestive issues or allergies.
 The latest science on hydrolyzed rice formulas are deems them a healthy and safe formula choice to treat cow's milk allergy.

 All of the formulas we offer comply with European infant formula regulations, including Bebe M. Regardless of how you feed your baby or what products you use, all that matters is that they are healthy and safe, so make sure to make informed dietary choices.

 Please be aware that this information is based on general trends evidenced in babies, it is in no way medical advice.
 Your doctor should be your first source of information and advice when considering any changes to your child’s formula, and when choosing your child’s formula.
 Always consult your pediatrician prior to making any decisions about your child’s diet or if you notice any changes in your child.

-Disclaimer: Breastfeeding is the best nutrition for your baby, because breast milk provides your child with all the essential nutrients they need for growth and development.
-Please consult your pediatrician if your child requires supplemental feeding.
+Disclaimer: Breastfeeding is the best nutrition for your baby, because what's found in breast milk provides your child with all the essential nutrients they need for the baby's growth and development.
+Please consult your pediatrician if your child requires supplemental feeding